gbv/beaconspec/beacon.md

 attribute SHOULD be ignored.

-Note that in contrast to BEACON text files, link tokens MAY include line breaks, which are removed by whitespace normalization.
-Furthermore id field, annotation field and target token MAY include a vertical bar, which is encoded as `%7C` during construction the link.
+Note that in contrast to BEACON text files, link tokens MAY include line breaks, which MUST BE removed by whitespace normalization.
+Furthermore id field, annotation field and target token MAY include a vertical bar, which MUST be replaced by the character sequence `%7C` before further processing.

 # Mappings